 - Because of your medical condition, it is difficult for you to do other types of work.

 - You have earned enough Social Security “work credits,” meaning you have a sufficient work history.

 Even though you may clearly meet these requirements, it’s not easy to convince the SSA.
-A lawyer can help you assemble the kind of documentation you need to present a strong case.
+A Social Security disability lawyer in Macon can help you assemble the kind of documentation you need to present a strong case.

 Macon Social Security Disability Lawyer Near Me 404-400-4000

-There are handful of conditions that automatically entitle you to SSD benefits, if have an adequate work history.
 These include kidney failure and many types of cancer.
-All you need to do is supply a doctor’s diagnosis and you qualify.
+All you need to do is supply a doctor’s diagnosis, and you qualify.

 - Severe heart conditions and heart failure

 - Serious vision problems, such as blindness or low vision

 - Irritable bowel syndrome